yeghor/SocialNetwork/ReadMe-dev.md

 Dialoque, group equals to chat room.

 When action on message needs to be validated, like deleting or changing - firsty call database chat layer, then websocket layer chat manager.
 To prevent desynchronization.

+For groups, ChatRoom model `approved` field must always be setted on `True`.
+To create group - user and it's participants must be friends. (following each other)

+`created` ChatRoom model field change manualy on chat approval.